nishi2110/event_manager/readme.md

 # Event Manager Company: Software QA Analyst/Developer Onboarding Assignment

-## Setup and Preliminary Steps

-**Verify the Project Setup**: Follow the steps in the instructor video to set up the project using [Docker](https://www.docker.com/).
-Docker allows you to package the application with all its dependencies into a standardized unit called a container.
-Verify that you can access the API documentation at `http://localhost/docs` and the database using [PGAdmin](https://www.pgadmin.org/) at `http://localhost:5050`.

-## Testing and Database Management

-1. **Explore the API**: Use the Swagger UI at `http://localhost/docs` to familiarize yourself with the API endpoints, request/response formats, and authentication mechanisms.
-Swagger UI provides an interactive interface to explore and test the API endpoints.

-2. **Run Tests**: Execute the provided test suite using pytest, a popular testing framework for Python.
-Running tests ensures that the existing functionality of the API is working as expected.
-Note that running tests will drop the database tables, so you may need to manually drop the Alembic version table using PGAdmin and re-run migrations to ensure a clean state.

-3. **Increase Test Coverage**: To enhance the reliability of the API, aim to increase the project's test coverage to 90%.
-Write additional tests for various scenarios and edge cases to ensure that the API handles different situations correctly.

 ## Collaborative Development Using Git

 1. **Enable Issue Tracking**: Enable GitHub issues in your repository settings.
 [GitHub Issues](https://guides.github.com/features/issues/) is a powerful tool for tracking bugs, enhancements, and other tasks related to the project.
 It allows you to create, assign, and prioritize issues, facilitating effective collaboration among team members.